SAP/luigi/docs/navigation-configuration.md

 For more information on setting caching with view refreshing and preloading for view groups, read [this document](navigation-parameters-reference.md#node-parameters).

 ## Creating a dynamic path
 In Luigi, you can make a navigation path dynamically changeable according to your needs.
-This is accomplished by defining variables within the **pathSegement** or **viewUrl** navigation paths.
+This is accomplished by defining parameters within the **pathSegement** or **viewUrl** navigation paths.

-### pathSegment variables
+### pathSegment parameters
-Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a variable.
+Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a parameter.
 For example, you can use `:userId`.
 This tells Luigi to accept any value for this **pathSegment**.

-This example shows you a defined `userId` path variable:
+This example shows you a defined `userId` path parameter:

 ```javascript
 navigation: {